abelisle-mulesoft/shopify-order-sapi/README.md

 }
 ```

-> :memo: As implied in the sample request message above, we created basic products for our Shopify (i.e., without variants).
-Furthermore, we did not include taxes and used the product title when creating orders.
+> :memo: As implied in the sample request message above, we created basic products for our Shopify store (i.e., without variants).
+Furthermore, we did not include taxes and used the product title when creating orders (instead of a SKU for example).

 ## Reporting Issues
 You can report new issues at this link https://github.com/abelisle-mulesoft/shopify-order-sapi/issues.